Save Our Homes

-When a house is sold, the cap and exemption are removed at the end of the calendar year, and taxes are calculated on the full market value, also called the Just/Market Value.
-The property will fall under the limitations of the Save Our Homes Cap the second year of the new owner's Homestead Exemption.
-Therefore, if a property owner applies for and receives Homestead Exemption for 2012, the Assessed Value will be capped in 2013.
-To determine taxable value, any exemptions are subtracted from the Assessed Value to reach a Taxable Value, which is then multiplied by the annual Millage Rate set by the taxing authorities to reach the amount of tax due.
+Cap and exemption are removed at the end of the calendar year if the property has been sold.
+Taxes are then calculated on the full Just/Market Value.
+The property will benefit from the limitations of the Save Our Homes Cap in the second year of the new owner's Homestead Exemption.
+For example, if a property owner applies for and receives Homestead Exemption for 2023, the Assessed Value will be capped in 2024.
+When determining Taxable Value, exemptions are subtracted from the Assessed Value to reach a Taxable Value.
+The Taxable Value is then multiplied by the annual Millage Rate to determine the amount of tax due.

-Because a change in property ownership will effectively "reset" the Capped Value to full market value, it is important to be aware when purchasing a home that benefits from the cap, that it can be expected that property taxes will increase the next year because the assessed value must be adjusted to equal current market value.
+A change in property ownership will effectively "reset" the Capped Value to full market value.
+It is important to know that property taxes will increase the next year as the assessed value must be adjusted to equal the current market value.

 How the Cap Works when a Property Sells: